-- Telework Demonstration Project Commuter Connections has provided professional consulting services to select employment sites in exchange for being able to use the organizations as local case study examples.
-The effects of telework within these organizations in regards to travel behavior and costs/benefits to the organizations were developed into case studies. - TPE-In October, 1998, the Metropolitan Washington Council of Governments received a grant from the Maryland Department of Transportation for the purposes of developing, promoting, and implementing specific projects to assist employers in the public and private sectors with implementing telework programs for their employees.
-MDOT provided a similar grant to the Baltimore Metropolitan Council to implement the TPE program in the Baltimore region.
-This grant became known as the Telework Partnership with Employers (TPE) program.
-A Web site was developed by MDOT to provide information on the program. - Telework!VA- The Telework!VA program is an initiative designed to reduce traffic congestion in Northern Virginia.
+- TPE- The Telework Partnership with Employers (TPE) program provides free consulting services to employers in the Washington-Baltimore regions.
+A Web site was developed by MDOT to provide information on the program. - Telework!VA The Telework!VA program is an initiative designed to reduce traffic congestion in Northern Virginia.
 The program provides financial incentives to companies to help them start or expand a telework program for their employees.
 This pilot is administered by the Commonwealth of Virginia Department of Rail and Public Transportation (VDRPT) and contracted through the Metropolitan Washington Council of Governments (MWCOG).
 Funding is appropriated to participating employers for a two-year period.
 Telework!VA is limited to reimbursement of lease costs and consultant/technical assistance expenses.
 Marketing outreach for this program included brochure and web site development, press releases to announce a kick-off event.
 Various media (print, radio, and television) were utilized to create awareness for this pilot program.